 If you have questions about a SI employer, call the self-insured department at 1-800-OHIOBWC or 614-466-8222.

-Finally, always, Always, ALWAYS keep copies of the documents you file, sign and/or provide to the SI employer and the BWC—in case they otherwise get “misplaced”.
+Finally, always, Always, ALWAYS keep copies of the documents you file, sign and/or provide to the SI employer and the BWC—just in case they somehow get “misplaced”.